 While the House Appropriations Committee has not voted to report its version of the LHHS bill, the draft bill was approved in subcommittee on July 14, 2023, by a voice vote.
 Previously, on June 15, 2023, the House Appropriations Committee approved draft suballocations (33-27), which would reduce regular discretionary appropriations for LHHS by 29% (-\$60.3 billion) relative to FY2023 and by 25% (-\$49.9 billion) relative to FY2022.
 Most recently, on October 6, 2023, Representative Aderholt, Chair of the House Appropriations LHHS Subcommittee, introduced an LHHS bill (H.R.
-5894).
-Because H.R.
-5894 has not received any congressional action, this report does not discuss this measure.
+5894); the text of H.R.
+5894 is substantially the same as the subcommittee draft bill.
+The House Rules Committee has released a notice that the committee may meet the week of November 13, 2023, to provide for floor consideration of H.R.
+5894.
+Members were instructed to draft their amendments to the text of Rules Committee Print 118-13, which contains the text of an LHHS bill that would in effect make numerous alterations to the provisions in H.R.
+5894 as introduced.